Department of Music

 Nick is currently working on a series of textbooks/critical editions which will bring the findings of his recent monograph, The Solfeggio Tradition (OUP 2020), to a broader readership, enabling music learners and teachers to master for themselves the 18th-century art of melodic improvisation.
 The textbooks will make available some of the most significant collections of lessons to survive from the 18th century, together with detailed commentaries on how to use them to develop skills in improvisation, score-reading, performance, aural skills, and composition.

-He shares updates on his research with the c.2,000 members of his Facebook Group, The Art of Solfeggio.
+He shares updates on his research with over 3,000 members of his Facebook Group, The Art of Solfeggio.

 Past Research